The Mandalorian season 2 episode 5 review: Way of the samurai

 Tano's appearance is another example of the tightrope The Mandalorian's creators have chosen to walk.
 I noted a few weeks ago that the show is striking a perfect balance between wider Star Wars continuity and standalone story, crossing over characters from other spin-offs but making sure casual viewers don't feel they're missing crucial backstory.
 Like Bo Katan in that previous episode, Tano's general backstory is sketched in enough to make her fit in with the many side characters the Mandalorian encounters in these self-contained episodes.
 If anything, I would've liked a bit more about where she came from and where she's going, but I get the feeling that's in the works -- especially as she opened the door to another major spin-off character showing up.

 As a side note, it's interesting that The Mandalorian draws its Star Wars continuity from books, TV shows and even toys, rather than the movies.
-Instead of shoehorning in more cameos by C3-PO and Chewbacca, using spin-off characters gives the opportunity for first live action appearances -- and firsts are always memorable, right?
-As more and more spin-off characters turn up there is a danger the Mandalorian himself could feel sidelined in his own show.
-But after mixed reaction to recent films, maybe it's time to stop referring to the creativity and depth of expanded universe titles as mere spin-offs...
+Instead of shoehorning in more cameos by C3-PO and Chewbacca, the show is giving spin-off characters the opportunity for their first live-action appearances -- and firsts are always memorable, right?
+As more and more spin-off characters turn up, there is a danger that the Mandalorian himself could feel sidelined in his own show.
+But after mixed reaction to recent films, maybe it's time to stop referring to the creativity and depth of expanded universe titles as mere spin-offs.

 Check out our recaps for all the Mandalorian's Easter eggs and important Star Wars continuity references: